 Upload your Kindle Create file and fill in the blanks for each screen.

 When you’re entering the categories for your book, Amazon uses the BISAC codes but those don’t correlate with the categories and sub-categories you’ll see when browsing through the KDP store.

-In order to place your book in the desired categories you need to select the correct keywords.
-You can reference this help topic for more information and links for the specific keyword needed for different Amazon categories.
+In order to place your book in the desired categories you need to enter the correct keywords.
+You can reference this help topic on Amazon for more information and links for the specific keyword needed for different Amazon categories.
 This will ensure your book is included in searches correctly.

 Download and Review